Luke-Dramko/Expressions/README.md

 `let num3 = try! simplify("(3x + 2)(x + 5)")  //num3 is 3x^2 + 17x + 10`

 Numbers can be combined via overloaded operators to create different Numbers.
 Numbers are always kept in simplified form.
+Operators are overloaded to accept Int parameters that automatically convert the Int to a Number instance for convenience.

 ```
 var expr = try! simplify("(x + 4)^(3/2)/(x + 4)^(1/2)")  //expr is x + 4

-expr = expr - Number(4)  //expr is now x.
+expr = expr - 4  //expr is now x.
 ```

 Number objects can be converted to a LaTeX String for easy rendering.